TheOdinProject/curriculum/rails_programming/chat_project/creating_rooms.md

 </div>
 ```

-If you have a Rails server running refresh it now and you'll see the nice button on the page to create a new button.
+The only difference may be the classes we've used which are Bulma provided classes so don't worry if it's not identical.
+If you used different wording in the button then don't worry.
+Make this project your own where you can.

+Spin up a Rails server and navigate to `localhost:300/rooms` and you'll see the nice button on the page to create a new room.
+Clicking it now will throw an error that we don't have a controller action for what we want to do.
 In order to create new rooms there are two actions we need to take.
-Firstly we need a `new` action in the rooms controller with a corresponding view and secondly we need a `create` action in order to actually process the change.
+Firstly we need a `new` action in the rooms controller with a corresponding view which will load up any objects we need access to and render the page for creating a new room.
+Secondly when we submit the form with the new room information Rails will route it to the `create` method in the controller in order to actually create the room in the database.
+Let's tackle the new action first.

-#### Step 4.1: Add the new action
+Just like with our index page, where we had to pass in a `@rooms` variable with a list of all rooms to use in the view, we need our new room page to have access to a room object.
+We don't need to do this.
+It would be valid instead to just write a form with the necessary room attribute information and send that to the correct route to be picked up by the create method in the Rooms controller.
+Using a new room object is advantageous though, by using a new room object we get access to many conveniences that Rails have provided.
+The main ones are that by using a new room object in our form, Rails will know it should send that request to the create method in the objects controller.
+It also allows Rails to know if the attributes you are using in the form actually belong to that object so it's easier to create input and select fields for a particular objects attributes.
+We'll see this as we go along.

 Open up the room controller and underneath the index method add a `new` method.
-Our method should create a new room object for our view to use.
+To create a new room object to work with we don't need any Rails magic, we just create an object in the same way as you normally would for a Ruby class, by using the `new` method.
+It should be obvious why we call the variable `@room`.

 ```ruby
 def new